-The RSG #B was adjusted using the RSG #A calibrated by YOKOGAWA as the standard device.
-Although the RSG #A was traceable to national standards, it was deep in the hierarchy from the national standards.
-Therefore, the RSG #C was adjusted using the RSG #B calibrated by the national standards as the standard device.
-The calibration results of RSG #B and #C obtained with the NMIJ/AIST pressure standards were compared with the regression lines and the linearity comparisons were made.
-Figure 4 illustrates the results of linearity comparison.
-The RSG #C shows further improved linearity compared with the RSG #B.
+The RSG #B was adjusted using the RSG #A calibrated by Yokogawa as the standard device.
+While the RSG #A correlated with the national standards, it lay deep in the attendant hierarchy.
+Therefore, the RSG #C was adjusted using the RSG #B calibrated in terms of the national standards as the standard device.
+The calibration results of the RSGs #B and #C obtained using the NMIJ/AIST pressure standards were then compared with the regression lines, and linearity comparisons were made, with the results shown in Figure 4.
+The RSG #C exhibited further improved linearity compared to the RSG #B.

-Short-term and long-term stability of 10kPa RSG
+Short- and long-term stability of the 10-kPa RSG

 Figure 5.
-Short-term stability of the 10 kPa RSG #B.
+Short-term stability of the 10-kPa RSG #B.

-Figure 5 shows each results of the measurement during five times of pressure ascending processes shown by procedures in subsection 4.1.
-This confirmed the repeatability of the 10 kPa RSG during the calibration process as the short-term stability.
-Even in the measurement results at 10 kPa, which had the largest variation, the standard deviation was 0.028 Pa, which was 3 ppm or less with respect to the full scale.
+Figure 5 shows each of the measurement results for the five pressure ascending processes, as described in subsection 4.1., which confirmed the repeatability of the 10-kPa RSG during the calibration process as the short-term stability.
+Even in the measurement results at 10 kPa, which had the largest variation, the standard deviation was only 0.028 Pa, which was 3 ppm or less with respect to the full scale.

-Figure 6 shows the results of two calibrations performed 10 months apart to confirm the long-term stability.
-The calibration results coincide within 0.04 Pa.
-It was confirmed that the stability was excellent both in the short-term and in the long-term with the evaluation by NMIJ/AIST, where the procedure was highly controlled.
+Figure 6 shows the results of two calibrations performed 10 months apart to confirm the long-term stability, with the calibration results aligning within 0.04 Pa.
+It was confirmed that the stability was excellent, both in the short-term and in the long-term, through the evaluation performed by NMIJ/AIST, where the procedure was highly controlled.

-Influence of line pressure and temperature of 10 kPa RSG
+Influence of line pressure and temperature of the 10-kPa RSG

-While the line pressure of a differential pressure gauge at the time of calibration is usually 100 kPa, it may be used with the line pressure set to vacuum in international comparison of absolute pressure ranges [5], [10].
-In this case, as the line pressure differs from that at the time of calibration by 100 kPa, it is necessary to check the influence of changes in line pressure in advance [11], [13].
-The RSG #B was calibrated with line pressures of 75 kPa, 100 kPa and 125 kPa, and the influence per line pressure of 100 kPa was estimated from the calibration results.
+While the line pressure of a differential pressure gauge at the time of calibration is usually 100 kPa, the gauge may be used with the line pressure set to vacuum in the international comparison of absolute pressure ranges [5], [10].
+In this case, as the line pressure differed from that at the time of calibration by 100 kPa, it was necessary to check the influence of any changes in line pressure in advance [11], [13].
+The RSG #B was calibrated with line pressures of 75, 100 and 125 kPa, and the influence per line pressure of 100 kPa was estimated from the calibration results.

 Figure 6.
-Long-term stability of the 10 kPa RSG #B.
+Long-term stability of the 10-kPa RSG #B.

 Figure 7.
-Influence of the line pressure on calibration results of 10 kPa RSG #B. Change in calibration results per 100 kPa of line pressure.
+Influence of the line pressure on the calibration results for the 10-kPa RSG #B. Change in calibration results per 100 kPa of line pressure.

 Figure 8.
 Influence of temperature variation on output of the 10 kPa RSG #B.

-Figure 7 shows the change in calibration results when the line pressure changed by 100 kPa.
-A change in the span was observed, and the amount of change in the calibration results was 0.6 Pa at 10 kPa.
-The RSG #B was adjusted so that the zero point was not affected by the line pressure, but the span was not adjusted.
-There is a possibility that the line pressure dependence of span can be corrected by changing the line pressure and acquiring span data, then including it in adjustment parameters.
-Since the characteristics are linear, it may also be possible to make corrections using regression lines.
-These should be examined in future research.
+Figure 7 shows the change in calibration results when the line pressure was altered by 100 kPa.
+A change in the span was observed, with the amount of change in the calibration results 0.6 Pa at 10 kPa.
+The RSG #B was adjusted such that the zero point was not affected by the line pressure, while the span was not adjusted.
+There is the possibility that the line pressure dependence of the span can be corrected by changing the line pressure and acquiring specific span data, and then including it in the adjustment parameters.
+Furthermore, since the characteristics are linear, it may also be possible to make corrections using regression lines.
+These approaches should be examined in future research.